 Council endorsed the Amendment for community consultation at its General Meeting on 2 August 2023.
 The statutory consultation period was open between 7 August 2023 and 4 September 2023.
 Consultation has now closed.
 Click here for more information about the timeline and next steps.

-The Better Housing Amendment and supporting Planning Scheme Policies Amendment will take effect on and from 30 October 2024.
+The Better Housing Amendment and supporting Planning Scheme Policies Amendment took effect on and from 30 October 2024.
+The previous version of the scheme (version 6) is now a “superseded planning scheme.”
+The updated planning scheme incorporating both amendments (version 7) is available to view on Council’s website.